-The University of Maryland, Baltimore Police Department (UMBPD), working in cooperation with other University departments and schools, has developed an active and comprehensive program with the objective of preventing crime to the fullest extent possible through awareness and participation of the University community.
-While UMBPD may offer advice and assistance regarding campus safety, each individual has the primary responsibility for their own safety.
+University of Maryland, Baltimore (UMB) Police and Public Safety, working in cooperation with other University departments and schools, has developed an active and comprehensive program with the objective of preventing crime to the fullest extent possible through awareness and participation of the University community.
+While UMB Police and Public Safety may offer advice and assistance regarding campus safety, each individual has the primary responsibility for their own safety.

-The dedicated individuals of UMBPD are committed to the principles of community policing.
+The dedicated individuals of UMB Police and Public Safety are committed to the principles of community policing.
 Crime prevention/awareness programs begin with new student or employee orientation presentations.
-Through UMBPD's website, special pamphlets, flyers, and the crime log, the University community is informed of crime trends, safety tips, and special programs.
-Special UMB Alerts (emergency notifications) also are made through the University's electronic mail system as noted in Section 10.01.
+Through UMB Police and Public Safety's website, special pamphlets, flyers, and the crime log, the University community and incoming students and employees are informed of crime trends, safety tips, and special programs.
+UMB Alerts (emergency notifications) also are made through the University's electronic mail system as noted in Section 11.01.